• 10,660 Reviews

 It's also worth keeping your feeding station away from your hedgehog house.
 Nesting hedgehogs like a bit of privacy and having other hogs enjoying a noisy dinner next door could disturb them.

-Food, Water and Cleaning.
+Food, Water, and Cleaning

 Food and water should be supplied each evening in heavy, shallow dishes.
+Find out what to feed hedgehogs in your garden.

 Meaty or dry cat or dog food is okay.
 But a ready-made hedgehog food is designed to give your hogs precisely the nutrients they need heavy, shallow dishes are essential as hogs are clumsy and likely to knock things over.